How to Prepare Images For a Training Dataset?

 Think about structure once again.
 Many times you have more tasks you want to achieve, but you put it all in one and create overlapping categories.
 For such cases, it is good to create more tasks, where each is trained for a feature you want to recognise.

-You can upload images via our front end with drag and drop feature or use our REST API.
-You are able to set part of your dataset only for testing, in this way you can get evaluation numbers (accuracy, precision, recall) that are independent of your training dataset.
+You can upload images via our front end with a drag-and-drop feature or use our REST API.
+You can set part of your dataset only for testing, in this way, you can get evaluation numbers (accuracy, precision, recall) that are independent of your training dataset.

 More on processing & chaining multiple AI models in the blog post about Flows.